wearenocomputer/ofxPolylineExtruder/README.md

 # ofxPolylineExtruder

-This addon extrudes an ofPolyline.
-It returns an ofMesh object.
+This addon extrudes an ofPolyline and creates an ofMesh object.

 Use it like this: